User Reference#

 The spacing is approximate because the LineString’s length may not be evenly divisible by it.

-dist (float) – spacing distance between interpolated points, in same units as geom. smaller values generate more points.
+• dist (float) – spacing distance between interpolated points, in same units as geom. smaller values accordingly generate more points.

-point (tuple of floats) – a generator of (x, y) tuples of the interpolated points’ coordinates
+points (generator) – tuples of (x, y) floats of the interpolated points’ coordinates

 Do not use: deprecated.